 The Epic collection – for men and for women – is also highly-acclaimed by fragrance critics.
 For this, Christopher explained, ‘I was inspired by the yin and yang concept.
 So, I created one man and one woman fragrance before they were fused together to form Epic Woman.
 I wanted to explore the balance of femininity and masculinity traits in the fragrance.
 With Epic Man, I was inspired by an antique Chinese leather travel trunk, which could have endured many journeys on the Silk Road – a travel trunk with many legends to tell…’

 Every Amouage fragrance does indeed tell a story – but at the same time, Christopher looks for the unusual or different in his creations.
 Florals will have as many facets as a diamond.
 Spices and woods are used to create beautiful contrasts – and Amouage’s perfumers, too, are encouraged to seek out the rarest ingredients, to add intrigue in the base.

+Although some may be labelled ‘for men’, others ‘for women’, many perfume-lovers find them utterly shareable.
 As Amouage so succinctly put it, their perfume house ‘appeals to sophisticated, confident and well-travelled consumers who are not afraid to stand out from the crowd by wearing something really special and innovative…’ And if that sounds like you, we encourage you to discover, explore – and enjoy – Amouage’s unique fragrant universe…

 To explore Amouage, can we encourage you to visit their website – here – where Christopher Chong invites you to experience fragrance via highly watchable short films, or visual vignettes – ‘perfume in motion’…